John D. O'Bryant School of Mathematics & Science: Proposed Move

 As part of a larger plan to reorganize Boston public high schools, in June 2023 Mayor Michelle Wu and Superintendent Mary Skipper announced a plan to relocate the O'Bryant school from its Roxbury location to a new site at the former West Roxbury Educational Complex on the southwestern edge of the city.
 Proponents of the plan cite that the fact that the relocation will allow the Madison Park Technical Vocational High School to double in physical size by becoming the sole occupant of the Malcolm X Boulevard campus while also offering the O'Bryant newly renovated facilities and the capacity to enroll up to 1200 additional students in its new location, initially scheduled to open in 2026.

 Many O'Bryant students and parents have voiced opposition to the plan to move the school from its current location in the predominately Black neighborhood of Roxbury, serviced by multiple MBTA bus lines as well as the Orange subway line and the commuter rail, to the predominately white neighborhood of West Roxbury, which is not easily accessible using public transportation.
 Additionally, many cite the historical and cultural value of its current home in Roxbury near Nubian Square as a strength of the school and its function in serving a majority nonwhite student population.
 During the 2022-2023, the student body of the O'Bryant was the most racially diverse of Boston's three exam schools, with the Boston Globe reporting that "more than one-third of the students identified as Latino, 31 percent as Black, and 19 percent as Asian.
 Half spoke a native language other than English, and nearly 60 percent were low income."

 In December 2023, the Boston City Council passed a nonbinding resolution by a vote of nine to two in opposition to the move.
 On February 27, 2024, Mayor Wu alerted the families of O'Bryant and Madison Park students via email that the plan to relocate the O'Bryant to West Roxbury would not move forward.
 The Boston Globe characterized the decision as a response to "months of vociferous community opposition."

+The main entrance to Building 3 of the O'Bryant's campus.